John Coates (tenor): War service and later career

-Coates died in Northwood, London in 1941, aged 76.
+Coates died in Northwood, London on 16 August 1941, aged 76.

 Reputation

 Conductor Sir Thomas Beecham remarked of him: 'Coates was among the half-dozen most interesting artistic personalities of the time in England – scrupulous, fastidious and conscientious in all that he attempted.
 His appearance on the stage was noble and animated, and his voice, although of moderate power, was flexible and expressive.
 His diction was admirable and his singing of English an unalloyed pleasure to the ear.'
 In 1924 Eaglefield Hull wrote: 'He unites to a fine tenor voice, wide culture, perfection of vocal declamation and high dramatic attainments.'

-Of his concert repertoire Gerald Moore wrote: 'Was there ever a singer with a wider repertoire ...?
-He was equally at home in the lieder of Beethoven, Schubert and Schumann as he was with the early English songs of Arne, Byrd and Purcell; he championed the songs of Bax, Ireland, Howells, Warlock, and was abreast of the younger school; the chansons of Weckerlin, Bruneau, Lully, tripped as easily off his tongue as did Fauré and Duparc.
-In Germany they called him the ideal Siegfried and Lohengrin.
-He had played many roles at the Royal Opera House, Covent Garden, under Sir Thomas Beecham, and it is a moot point whether he or Gervase Elwes was the finest Gerontius of that era.'
+Of his concert repertoire Gerald Moore wrote:

 Recordings

 John Coates recorded first for the British Gramophone Company, beginning in 1907.
 Afterwards, he made discs for Columbia Records (including by the electrical recording process).
 His acoustic recordings of 1907-1915 included:

 Gramophone Company: English and Italian Catalogues: